typicel/markdown-site/content/home.md

 # Hello
-I work on things that sometimes go on the Internet.
+I am a student and software engineer working on whatever

 If you want to look at things I'm working on currently, check [here.](/now) If you want to see things I've already made, check [here.](/projects)